TryGhost/Ghost/.github/CONTRIBUTING.md

 First you'll need to fork both [Ghost](https://github.com/tryghost/ghost) and [Ghost-Admin](https://github.comc/tryghost/ghost-admin) to your personal Github account, and then follow the detailed [install from source](https://docs.ghost.org/install/source/) setup guide.

-#### Branching Guide
+### Branching Guide

 `master` on the main repository always contains the latest changes.
 This means that it is WIP for the next minor version and should NOT be considered stable.
 Stable versions are tagged using [semantic versioning](http://semver.org/).

 On your local repository, you should always work on a branch to make keeping up-to-date and submitting pull requests easier, but in most cases you should submit your pull requests to `master`.
 Where necessary, for example if multiple people are contributing on a large feature, or if a feature requires a database change, we make use of feature branches.
 If you are working on something which you feel needs to go into a feature branch, let Hannah know and she will create this for you.

-#### Commit Messages
+### Commit Messages

 We have a handful of simple standards for commit messages which help us to generate readable changelogs.
-Please follow this wherever possible!
+Please follow this wherever possible and mention the associated issue number.

 - **1st line:** Max 80 character summary written in past tense
 - **2nd line:** [Always blank]